 Jongmyo Shrine

 This shrine was built during the 14th century and is one of the oldest.
-This shrine was renovated in the 17th century and used as a place to honour dead royalty.
+This shrine was renovated in the 17th century and used as a place to honor dead royalty.
 Though the buildings remain locked, visitors can enjoy a peaceful experience walking amidst the scenery here.

 Namhansanseong Fortress

-Namhansanseong Fortress is the most recent addition to the UNESCO world heritage site.
+Namhansanseong Fortress is the most recent addition to the UNESCO World Heritage Site.
 It was built as an emergency capital city in case the capital city, Seoul, fell.
 It is situated on top of a mountainous region and comprises civil, military, and religious buildings.

 Royal Tombs of the Joseon Dynasty